 Most services will see patients primarily from one nation and will use the corresponding indices.
-If a patient has a postcode from a different nation, their decile should not be obtained, as the indices cannot be directly compared.
-The decile should be recorded as 'Not known'.
+If a patient has a postcode from a different nation, their decile should not be obtained, as the

 A deprivation decile (number between 1 and 10) can be obtained using these indices based on patient postcode.
 However, it is vital to remember that the score relates only to the deprivation of the small area where the person lives, in relation to other areas of that nation.
 It cannot be used to say how deprived a person or household is.